avafinger/nanopi-a64-firmware/readme.md

 - Kernel 3.10.104 - status: working
 - Kernel 3.10.105 - status: working
 - Leds (Blue) - status: working - "heartbeat"
 - Firefox 64bit - stable

 ## Currently not working

-- OV5640 (camera) - status: not working yet, may need a revision
 - shutdown not always works, reboot most of the times

 ## NanoPi A64 Booting linux